-- Work on a team in Denver and surrounding areas to execute a large-scale voter registration program reaching high school students, particularly students of color, across Colorado.
+- Work on a team in Denver or Fort Collins and surrounding areas to execute a large-scale voter registration program reaching high school students, particularly students of color, across Colorado.
 In the summer and fall, this team will also engage voters on college campuses and community events.

-- Frequently travel across the Front Range, with possible travel to the Western slope and other communities across the state
+- Frequently travel across the Front Range, with possible overnight travel to other communities across the state.

 What we’re looking for:

 - Deep commitment to New Era’s mission of engaging more young people in our democracy and empowering young people to make themselves heard; enthusiasm for voting rights, registration, and turnout

 - Ability to sensitively and productively navigate tough conversations about voter eligibility, power and privilege, and people’s lived experiences that differ from your own, while being mindful of the potential to cause harm

 - Strong personal commitment to diversity, equity and inclusion, both in our work and our organization’s culture

 - Determination to meet daily and monthly goals by registering as many as hundreds of young people in a day to vote, while paying close attention to detail to ensure each registration form is complete and accurate